 New Here?

-This platform teaches algorithms for fairly dividing resources.
-Browse the collection of algorithms below, study fair division theory, or engage deeply with guided, interactive exercises in the algorithm simulator!
+This platform explores the ubiquitous problem of dividing resources fairly.
+Browse the collection of algorithms below, study fair division theory, or use the algorithm simulator to try running the procedures yourself!

 Divisible Resources